tlabsim/Projects/README.md

 # Projects
-All of my academic and fun project
+All of my academic and fun projects